Rudy Douvenprogrammaleider (waarn.), Sector 4 Marktordening

 I am health economist and policy advisor at CPB, Netherlands Bureau for Economic Policy Analysis and Erasmus University Rotterdam (EUR).
-I have been a researcher at CPB since 1996, where I worked for the last ten years on health policy and reform.
-In my work I have often bridged the gap between research and policy; for example, I was responsible for the formal analysis of the proposed health policy measures by the political parties during the general elections in 2010 and 2012.
+I have been a researcher at CPB since 1996, where I worked for the last fifteen years on health policy and reform.
+In my work I have often bridged the gap between research and policy; for example, I was responsible for the formal analysis of the proposed health policy measures by the political parties during the general elections in 2010, 2012 and 2017.
 I spearheaded the research that led in 2011 to make health insurers responsible for controlling the total level of health care expenditure.
 I also worked as an expert adviser for many official working groups, such as the Dutch Social Economic Council on long-term care in 2009, the official working group on reconsidering curative health care in 2010 and at the working group on mental illnesses in 2010 and efficiency in 2013.
-In 2013-2014, I worked as a Harkness Fellow at the Health Care and Policy Department of Harvard Medical School in Boston, USA.
+In 2013-2014, I was a Harkness Fellow at the Health Care and Policy Department of Harvard Medical School in Boston.

 I have published my work in the following peer-reviewed international journals:

-Health Affairs, Journal of Health Economics, Journal of Human Resources, Health Economics, Journal of Economics and Management Strategy, Control Engineering Practice, European Journal of Political Economy, European Journal of Health Economics, International Journal of Health Economics and Management, Economic Modelling, International Journal of Health Care Finance and Economics, International Journal of Game Theory, Biometrical Journal.
+Health Affairs, Journal of Health Economics, Journal of Human Resources, Journal of Public Economics, Health Economics, Journal of Economics and Management Strategy, Journal of Economic Behavior & Organization, Control Engineering Practice, International Journal of Health Care Finance and Economics, European Journal of Political Economy, European Journal of Health Economics, Health Economics Policy and Law, International Journal of Game Theory, International Journal of Health Economics and Management, Economic Modelling, Biometrical Journal.

 I have presented my work in many different countries.
-For a full list of my English and Dutch work, please visit my CV above.
+For a full list of my English and Dutch work, please visit my CV on the left.

 Can your house keep you out of a nursing home?